maxx1128/maxx1128.github.io/_posts/2017-02-13-no-right-uninformed-opinion.markdown

 ---
-layout     : post
-title      : "You Have no Right to an Uninformed Opinion" date       : 2017-02-13 categories : politics excerpt    : ""
+title      : "You Have no Right to an Uninformed Opinion" date       : 2017-02-13 categories : politics excerpt    : Before you share an opinion on any topic, ask yourself the following questions.

 ---